redirectrr/redirectrr.github.io/README.md

 do you want and also you can change the title and the text

 # <A HREF="https://bleeiter.github.io/redirect.rr/"> test redirect.rr </A>
-click and go to the redirect.rr website
+click and go to the redirect.rr test